layla4321/BIS15W2024_Group14/exploratory_analysis/exploratory_data_analysis.md

 ## 11 Vanellus_spinosus       male
 ```

-**2. Do other factors have correlations with the sex of the nest builder?**
+#### 2. Do other factors have correlations with the sex of the nest builder?**

+The paper in which we found the data gives some interesting predictions for nest-building based on other variables in the data.
+In the paper, they explore these predictions with robust statistical analysis.
+We want to see if any of these predictions can be observed in our plots.

+**Nest-Builder vs. Nest Site**
 Let's look at how nest site and nest builder correlate.
+We predict that above ground nests (tree, ledge, wall) are more likely to be built by both parents, since reduced accessibility/convenience of these nest locations may require the combined effort, energy, and investment of both parents.

 ```r